hajame/fullstackopen-2019.github.io/src/content/osa2/part2c.md

 <!-- Javascript-moottoreiden yksisäikeisyydellä on myös sellainen seuraus, että jos koodin suoritus kestää erittäin pitkään, menee selain jumiin suorituksen ajaksi.
 Jos lisätään sovelluksen alkuun seuraava koodi: -->

 Another consequence of the single threaded nature of Javascript engines is that if some code execution takes up a lot of time the browser will be stuck for the duration of the execution.
-If we add the following code at the top of our application:
+If we add the following code to the top of our application:

 ```js
 setTimeout(() => {